gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1-5.md

 When forward-converting an SDFormat 1.4 file to version 1.5, the script sets `//use_parent_model_frame` to true for all `//axis` and `//axis2` elements.

-### Specifying parent and child link names for joints in sdf 1.4
+### Specifying parent and child link names for joints in SDFormat 1.4

 Joints specify the parent and child links by name in the `<parent>` and `<child>` elements.